Zynoviy Kovalyk

-Zynoviy Kovalyk (Зиновій Ковалик – sometimes spelled Zenon or Zenobius; 18 August 1903 - ?
-1941) was a Ukrainian Greek Catholic priest and martyr.
+Zynoviy Kovalyk (Зиновій Ковалик – sometimes spelled Zenon or Zenobius; 18 August 1903 – 1941) was a Ukrainian Greek Catholic Redemptorist priest and martyr.

 Family background

-Zynoviy Kovalyk was born in the village of Ivachiv Dolishniy, near Ternopil in Austrian Galicia (western Ukraine).
-His family were peasant workers and, like many of that time and place, were devout Christians.
-Perhaps it was due to his family's devotion that Zynoviy developed a vocation to the Catholic priesthood while he was still young.
-He was known to have a good singing voice and a joyful temperament, and also to be a person of strong character.
+Zynoviy Kovalyk was born in the village of Ivachiv Horishnii, near Ternopil in Austrian Galicia (modern-day western Ukraine).
+His family were peasant workers and were devout Christians.
+He was known to have a good singing voice, a joyful temperament, and to be a person of strong character.
+Zynoviy developed a vocation to the Catholic priesthood while he was still young.

 Ministry as a Redemptorist

-After teaching in a primary school for a short period of time, he entered the novitiate of the Redemptorists (Congregation of the Holy Redeemer) when he was 25, which made him older than most novices of that period; he made his first religious profession on 26 August 1926.
+After teaching in a primary school for a short period, he entered the novitiate of the Redemptorists (Congregation of the Holy Redeemer).
+He was 25 years old, older than most novices of that period.
+He made his first religious profession on 26 August 1926.

-After the novitiate he studied philosophy and theology in Belgium.
+After the novitiate, he studied philosophy and theology in Belgium.
 He returned to Ukraine and was ordained a priest on 9 August 1932, celebrating his first Liturgy in his village of Ivachiv on 4 September 1932.

 Kovalyk then travelled with Bishop Nicholas Charnetsky (who was also to become a martyr) to Volhynia to work amongst the Ukrainians of the Eastern Orthodox Church in order to promote ecumenism.
 Kovalyk was a good singer and a preacher.
-It is said he had a golden mouth, and that his preaching drew thousands of people and led them to a greater devotion to Jesus and Mary.
+It is said he had a golden voice, and that his preaching drew thousands of people and led them to a greater devotion to Jesus and Mary.
 After several years he went to Stanislaviv (today Ivano-Frankivsk) to take up the post of provincial bursar, while being also very engaged in the traditional Redemptorist practice of conducting missions throughout the area.

-Immediately before the Soviet invasion of 1939 he travelled to the Redemptorist monastery in Lviv and assumed the position of bursar.
+Immediately before the Soviet invasion of 1939 he traveled to the Redemptorist monastery in Lviv and assumed the position of bursar.
 Due to the Communist presence many clergy concentrated on spiritual matters when they gave a homily and avoided issues of freedom and justice.
-As a preacher, Kovalyk showed no reluctance to publicly condemn the ideology and atheistic customs then being introduced by the Soviets, and to preach on matters affecting the everyday lives of the people.
+As a preacher, Kovalyk showed no reluctance to publicly condemn the ideology and atheist customs then being introduced by the Soviets, and to preach on matters affecting the everyday lives of the people.
 Even though he was warned by his friends that the Communist authorities were suspicious of him and that he should be less vocal, he is said to have replied, "If it is God's will, I am ready to die, but I cannot be quiet in the face of such injustice."
 On the feast of the Dormition of the Mother of God, 15 August 1940, he gave a homily which reportedly drew some ten thousand faithful.